Configure Apache Hive policies in HDInsight with Enterprise Security Package

 Select Test before you save the data source.

 In the last section, you configured two policies:

 hiveuser1 has the select permission on all the columns, and

 hiveuser2 has the select permission on two columns.
 In this section, you impersonate the two users to import data into Excel.

 Open a new or existing workbook in Excel.

-From the Data tab, navigate to Get Data > From Other Sources > From ODBC to launch the From ODBC window.
+On the Data tab, go to Get Data > From Other Sources > From ODBC to open the From ODBC window.

-For the first use, an ODBC driver dialog will open.
+For the first use, an ODBC driver dialog opens.
 Select Windows from the left menu.
 Then select Connect to open the Navigator window.

 Wait for the Select Database and Table dialog to open.
-This can take a few seconds.
+This step can take a few seconds.

 Select the Definition tab.
 The command text is: